 The Company has elected, and intends to qualify annually hereafter, to be taxed as a RIC under Subchapter M of the Code.
 To maintain its status as a RIC, the Company is required to distribute annually to its stockholders at least 90% of its ICTI.
 Additionally, to avoid a 4% U.S. federal excise tax on undistributed earnings the Company is required to distribute each calendar year the sum of (i) 98% of its ordinary income for such calendar year (ii) 98.2% of its net capital gains for the period ending October 31 of that calendar year, and (iii) any income recognized, but not distributed, in preceding years and on which the Company paid no U.S. federal income tax.
 Maintenance of the Company's RIC status also requires adherence to certain source of income and asset diversification requirements provided under the Code.
-The Company has met the source of income and asset diversification requirements as of October 31, 2020, and intends to continue to meet these requirements.
+The Company has met the source of income and asset diversification requirements as of April 30, 2021, and intends to continue to meet these requirements.

 The Company's ICTI differs from the net increase in net assets resulting from operations primarily due to differences in income recognition for Structured Finance Notes.
 GAAP requires recognition of an estimated constant yield for Structured Finance Notes.
 U.S. federal income tax rules, however, require recognition of net investment income reported to the Company by the underlying CLO fund in the tax period reported, as well as differences in recognition of unrealized appreciation/depreciation of investments; these differences can be permanent or temporary in nature.
-The Company recorded a reclassification to its capital accounts of \$784,302 for the year ended October 31, 2020 for permanent differences related to return of capital distributions to preferred shareholders and other permanent differences.
-The Company had no undistributed ICTI and a non-expiring capital loss carry-forward of \$273,643 as of October 31, 2020.

-The tax-basis cost of investments and associated tax-basis gross unrealized appreciation (depreciation) inherent in the fair value of investments based on known and estimated GAAP-tax basis differences as of October 31, 2020, were as follows:
+The tax-basis cost of investments and associated tax-basis gross unrealized appreciation (depreciation) inherent in the fair value of investments based on known and estimated GAAP-tax basis differences as of April 30, 2021, were as follows:

-Tax-basis amortized cost of investments \$ 68,444,685 Tax-basis gross unrealized appreciation on investments 732,292 Tax-basis gross unrealized depreciation on investments (12,291,385) Tax-basis net unrealized depreciation on investments (11,559,093) Fair value of investments \$ 56,885,592
+Tax-basis amortized cost of investments \$ 96,937,955 Tax-basis gross unrealized appreciation on investments 8,806,921 Tax-basis gross unrealized depreciation on investments (5,360,182) Tax-basis net unrealized appreciation on investments 3,446,739 Fair value of investments \$ 100,384,694